Elroy-Sparta State Trail: Kendall to Wilton

 As it cuts through the forest, the path bridges a branch of the Baraboo River.
 The trail also crosses Missouri Avenue.
 As the path keeps climbing, the forested hillside rises up alongside the trail.
 Over a century ago, laborers blasting through the hill created this canyon-like cut.
 The path finally arrives at a dark tunnel entrance, 3.5 miles from Kendall.

-Several yards in front of the tunnel, built over the trail, is a tall wooden framework with wires hanging down.
+Several yards before the tunnel is a tall wooden frame with wires hanging down.
 A trailside marker explains that railroad brakemen often worked on top of the trains, turning circular handbrakes to slow them down.
-The wooden structures were located at both ends of each tunnel, and were called “Telltales” or “Hobo Poles.”
-As a train approached the tunnel entrance, the dangling wires revealed if the brakeman could remain atop or needed to climb down.
+These wooden frames, called “Telltales” or “Hobo Poles,” stood at both ends of each tunnel.
+As a train approached the tunnel entrance, the dangling wires revealed if the brakeman could remain on top of the train or needed to climb down.
 If the wires touched him, he’d climb down, as there wasn’t enough clearance in the tunnel.

-Cyclists are required to walk their bikes through the tunnels.
+Cyclists are required to walk their bikes through the tunnels to avoid any type of accident.
 By far the driest of all three, Tunnel Number One is 1,649 feet long.
 It’s helpful to wear a jacket and use a light source to navigate the damp, dark passageway.

 The tunnel’s west entrance has another interpretive marker.
 It explains that the tunnel was completed in 1873 and cost $98,971.
 The marker also tells why there are large doors at each tunnel entrance.
 When closed during the cold weather months, the doors seal in warmer temperatures.
 This prevents rapid freezing and thawing, which causes rocks to shift and fall.